Skip to main content

 BPC-157 the Systemic Repair Signal

 While BPC-157 is exceptional for direct gut healing, its benefits are not confined to the gastrointestinal tract.
 When administered via subcutaneous injection, it exerts systemic effects, promoting tissue repair in joints, muscles, and blood vessels.
-Its mechanism involves the upregulation of receptors on cells, making them more receptive to repair signals.
+Its mechanism involves the upregulation of growth hormone receptors on cells, making them more receptive to repair signals.

 It also enhances angiogenesis, the formation of new blood vessels, which is critical for delivering nutrients and oxygen to damaged tissues, including the gut lining.
 By both healing the source of the leak and reducing inflammation system-wide, BPC-157 addresses the gut-adrenal issue from both ends.